 Version is the minimum version of the CodeBridge Library that can provide all the conversion and validation features required by the C function.
-To specify that the CodeBridge Library for RM/COBOL version 7.0 is required, the value for Version should be 0x700.
+For example, to specify that the CodeBridge Library for RM/COBOL version 9 is required, the value for Version should be 0x900.